Ruby-Dragon/RustToDoList/README.md

 make tasks, remove tasks, and complete tasks.

 Note: Only Windows Terminal or a Linux terminal such as Kitty, Konsole, or Gnome Terminal will show completed tasks with a strikethrough.
-Any other console will not display anything!
+Any other console will not display anything to indicate completeness!

 ## Usage: